BackExplainer: What employers need to know about the placements forms

 If the employer has problems uploading documents into the Employer initial form, they can use the ‘Problem uploading’ function to explain why.
 It necessary, they can then email the relevant documents to the placement coordinator.

-Remembering what an employer last entered in the Employer initial form
+Remembering what an employer last entered and uploaded in the Employer initial form

 If an employer has completed an Employer initial form within the last 540 days, the system remembers what they last entered into the form, including any documents they previously uploaded.
 They can choose to edit this information, and replace the remembered documents.